Human Resource Management

 - The requirements of this program are subject to change without notice.

-BUS 1112 Computer Concepts & Applications 3 BUS 1135* Payroll Accounting 2 BUS 2010 Introduction to Human Resources 3 BUS 2015 Benefits and Compensation 3 BUS 2020 Employee Training and Development 3 BUS 2025 Labor Relations 3 BUS 2125 Financial Accounting 4 BUS 2030 Human Resource Information Systems 2 BUS 2217 Employment Law for Business 3 BUS 2244 Principles of Management 4
+BUS 1112 Computer Concepts & Applications 3 BUS 1135* Payroll Accounting 2 BUS 2010 Introduction to Human Resources 3 BUS 2015 Benefits and Compensation 3 BUS 2020 Employee Training and Development 3 BUS 2025 Labor Relations 3 BUS 2125 Financial Accounting 4 BUS 2030 Human Resource Information Systems 2 BUS 2215 Legal Environment of Business 3 BUS 2244 Principles of Management 4

 Complete at least 30 general education credits from the Minnesota Transfer Curriculum (MnTC), including the required courses listed.
 You must complete at least one course in six of the ten goal areas.
 One course may satisfy more than one goal area, but the course credits may be counted only once.